absurdtiger/Sieberrsec-CTF-3.0/practices/Basic_C_IO.md

 # Basic C I/O

-Category: BE | Practice chall
+Category: BE | Practice chall | author: main

 ## Description
 > Different languages have different functions for I/O. Python has input() and print(), C++ has cin and cout, and C has gets, puts, fgets, fputs, scanf, printf, getchar, putchar, read, write....